karl-bloomfield/Let-em-Cook/README.md

 - Full Stack web app, using an external API.
 - Worked on project as Backend Developer.
-- Worked on backend filters on the API and through to the frontend search functions.
+- Worked on filters on the API and through to the frontend search functions.